Overview of Practice and "All That Jazz"

 Complex Commercial Litigation

 Jonathan's experience in complex commercial litigation includes representation of clients in a wide array of matters including breach of purchase and sale agreements, complex licensing agreements, trade secrets, interference with contract, palming off, breach of fiduciary duty, and business valuation and profits.
 Among Jonathan's strengths in this area are his ability to analyze complicated financial damages calculations and his understanding of business valuation.
-He is the Co-editor of the fifth edition of The Comprehensive Guide to Economic Damages, published by Business Valuation Resources.
+He is the co-editor of The Comprehensive Guide to Economic Damages, published by Business Valuation Resources.

 Jonathan has argued appeals before the Maine Supreme Judicial Court and the United States First Circuit Court of Appeals.
 In addition to the briefs for the appeals that he has argued, Jonathan has written numerous briefs, including amicus curiae briefs in the United States Supreme Court and the Maine Supreme Judicial Court.